turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_access_application.md

 Access Applications are used to restrict access to a whole application using an authorisation gateway managed by Cloudflare.

-**Note:** An account ID must be set in the connection configuration's `account_id` argument or through the `CLOUDFLARE_ACCOUNT_ID` environment variable to query this table.

-**Warning**: If `account_id` is missing in the connection configuration.
-Query to this table will error out with message: `Error: HTTP status 400: Could not route to /accounts/access/apps, perhaps your object identifier is invalid?
-(7003), No route for that URI (7000)`

 ## Examples

 ### Basic info